mchau29/mchau29.github.io/README.md

 ![image](https://github.com/mchau29/mchau29.github.io/assets/113917229/916046e7-ad4f-4255-8d62-6e89d587c2ef)
 [View the Jupyter Notebook here](https://github.com/mchau29/world-happiness/blob/main/world%20happiness.ipynb)

 What makes a happy country?
-Is it the country's economy, politics, or its people?
-Using data from the WInternational Database (IDB) by United States Census Bureau and World Happiness Report Dataset by the World Happiness Report (WHR) organization, I constructed a Multiple Linear Regression model using 13 predictors to predict happiness.
-My model explains 84.86% of variance in happiness, F(13,129) = 62.222, p < .05, r-squared = .849. <br /> <br />
+Is it the country’s economy, politics, or its people?
+Using data from the International Database (IDB) by the United States Census Bureau and the World Happiness Report Dataset by the World Happiness Report (WHR) organization, I constructed a Multiple Linear Regression model using 13 predictors to predict happiness.
+My model explains 84.86% of the variance in happiness, F(13,129) = 62.222, p < .05, r-squared = .849. <br /> <br />

-According to this model, people is likely to report feeling happier when (1) their country is doing well financially, (2) their health, freedom, and social support are well-taken care of, and (3) when the population is younger and, unexpectedly, higher death rate.
-Due to a lack of an experimental control, causation cannot be inferred yet.
-It is recommended for future studies to explore the relationships between these variables so policies can be made to further increase people happiness. <br /> <br />
+According to this model, people are likely to report feeling happier when (1) their country is doing well financially, (2) their health, freedom, and social support are well-taken care of, and (3) when the population is younger, and, unexpectedly, higher death rate.
+Due to a lack of experimental control, causation cannot be inferred yet.
+It is recommended for future studies to explore the relationships between these variables so policies can be made to further increase people's happiness. <br /> <br />

-**TAGS.** Python, Data Analysis, Multiple Regression Linear Model.
+**TAGS.** Python, Data Analysis, Multiple Linear Regression Modeling.

 ## Clinical Trials